 Not only is asking this question a great way for your salespeople to get the customer talking about their priorities – it is an effective way for your salespeople to build rapport with the customer.

-That is because the question prompts the customer to open up to the salesperson and explain what she is passionate about at work.
+That is because the question prompts the customer to open up to the salesperson and explain what they are passionate about at work.

 When that happens, the salesperson should listen carefully for anything the customer says that could be accomplished quicker or more effectively with the product/service being sold.